AN/UYK-8

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYK-8" designation represents the 8th design of an Army-Navy electronic device for general utility data processing computing equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Development

-In April 1967, UNIVAC received a contract from the U.S. Navy for design, development, testing and delivery of the AN/UYK-8 microelectronics computer for use with the AN/TYA-20.
+In April 1967, UNIVAC received a contract from the US Navy for design, development, testing and delivery of the AN/UYK-8 microelectronics computer for use with the AN/TYA-20.